andrew-twigg/azure-sln-arch/1-network-infra/1h-vnet-routes.md

 Overrides the default system routes so that traffic can be routed through firewalls or NVAs.

 Hop type options:
-- <b>Virtual appliance</b> typically used to analyse or filter traffic that is entering/leaving a network.
+- **Virtual appliance** typically used to analyse or filter traffic that is entering/leaving a network.
-- <b>VNet gateway</b> to indicate when routes for a specific address are to be routed to a vnet gateway.
+- **VNet gateway** to indicate when routes for a specific address are to be routed to a vnet gateway.
 VNet gateway is specified as a VPN for the next hop type.
-- <b>VNet</b> to override the default system route within a virtual network.
+- **VNet** to override the default system route within a virtual network.
-- <b>Internet</b> to route traffic to a specified address prefix that is routed to the internet.
+- **Internet** to route traffic to a specified address prefix that is routed to the internet.
-- <b>None</b> to drop traffic sent to a specified address space.
+- **None** to drop traffic sent to a specified address space.

 Can't specify the next hop type <b>VirtualNetworkServiceEndpoint</b> which indicates vnet peering.